-In the unusual case that Robert or one of his colleagues is not there to greet you, (has not happened yet!) take a cab to the Entebbe Flight Motel and plan further travel from there.
+In the unusual case that one of our colleagues is not at the airport to meet you, take a cab to the Entebbe Flight Motel and plan further travel from there.
 Keep in mind that for the first two years of this program, we had no driver.
 All of our volunteers went via public taxi to Kampala, and then on to Mukono.

 As of January 2013, we have our own car.
 This has made our work considerably easier.
 Omni Med covers gas and transport costs.
 On occasion, you may have a project that will involve using boda (motorcycle) transportation.
 We would ask that you cover these costs as our volunteers have for the first five years of this program; these costs are minimal, and far less than you would pay on a weekend traveling about Uganda.
 There are helmets in the office; please use them if riding bodas.
 We have used the bodas in this program for years.
-However, please keep in mind that no one is ever to ride the bodas in Kampala.
+However, please keep in mind that you are never to ride the bodas in Kampala.
 The aggressive, reckless boda drivers in Kampala die along with their passengers every day in Kampala.
 Medical students (though not from this program) have died in the past riding them.
-When in Kampala, walk, ride the matatus, or hire a taxi.
+When in Kampala, walk, ride the matatus, use Uber or hire a taxi.
 Do not ride the bodas there!
 Keep in mind that the matatus are very cheap and the preferred mode of local transportation.
 When traveling back and forth from Mukono HC IV, or to Kampala, you will ride the matatus.
 Again they are very cheap, and will get you anywhere in the country.
 I would suggest always having reading material with you.
 They make frequent stops, and the notorious traffic "jam" is never far away.

-Running/jogging: There are places to run in and around Kisoga town.
-We're still exploring the best routes ourselves, and hopefully Nick (our Peace Corps volunteer) will be able to show you the best routes.
+Running/Jogging: There are places to run in and around Makata.
+We're still exploring the best routes ourselves, and our strategic coordinator or other staff should be able to show you some of the best routes.
 So far, some of the nice areas to run through can be a little secluded at points.
 It is a safe area in general, but for women especially, you might consider running with a partner depending on the route you take.
 We've never had major issues with female volunteers being harassed, etc., but most Americans are quite conspicuous and it's good to be aware of that and take a little extra caution.
 There are many great places to run in Mukono.
 Please be careful of the trucks when running and plan to run against traffic, not with it coming at your back.
 Thus far, we have heard no complaints about harassment or threats.
 You may well have children chase after you yelling "mzungu" or "How are you?"
 (The reply: "I am fine."
 Of course, standard Ugandan primary school English education).
-However, we do not advise that anyone run at night, particularly women.
+However, we do not advise that anyone run (or go out) at night, particularly women.

-Your (New) Home in Kisoga: In January 2015, we moved into a new location in Kisoga, Mukono District, roughly 15 minutes north, by car, of our old office in Ntnejeru.
-This is an enormous upgrade that I hope is not lost on any volunteers coming in 2015 onward.
-This new home is spacious, comfortable, with power far more consistently, access to a larger trading center, yet with a comfortable, slightly rural feel to it.
-We have a large front lawn for sitting with a book or laptop, a converted garage with desks for working, and secure pit latrines and several wash rooms.
-I will include pictures of our old office in Ntenjeru and the new home for comparison.
+Your (New) Home in Makata: In December 2018, we moved into a new location in Makata, Mukono District, roughly 20 minutes south of Mukono Town.
+This is an enormous upgrade that I hope is not lost on any volunteers coming in 2019 onward.
+This new home is spacious, comfortable, with a much calmer environment than our last location.
+We have a front porch for sitting with a book or laptop, indoor common areas for working, running water, staff offices, a spacious meeting/dining room, and an orchard with fruit trees in the back.
+I will include pictures of our first office in Ntenjeru and the new home for comparison.